By: Mica Cruz

 EM: Does this mean that traditional medicine is different from using herbal remedies?

-CK: You know, people who practice traditional herbal medicine really practice—they see people, they help to treat people.
-Today, in the way the law works in the United States, the closest we can get to that mostly is herbal supplements, so you miss out on the expertise of the natural doctor.
+CK: People who practice traditional herbal medicine really practice—they see people, they help to treat people.
+Today, in the way the law works in the U.S., the closest we can get to that mostly is herbal supplements, so you miss out on the expertise of the natural doctor.
 [Traditional medicine] certainly does include herbal supplements but not the entirety of natural medicine.

 EM: Cannabis is considered a traditional medicine by many, but now it’s also an FDA-approved drug ingredient [for some limited purposes], and they’re looking to regulate THC, CBD and other cannabis-derived drugs.
 What are your thoughts on this?

-EM: Oh that’s really interesting.
-You’re saying that the U.S. government has a patent on THC, CBD and other cannabis-derived compounds, as drugs?
+EM: You’re saying that the U.S. government has a patent on THC, CBD and other cannabis-derived compounds, as drugs?

 CK: Right, and anybody can look up the patent.
 It shows cannabinoids as antioxidants and neuroprotectants.
 This was issued in 2003, and you’ll see what this is about.
 This is the feds realizing early on that this is going to be monster medicine, and they wanted a piece of the financial action.
 The government can [grant] licenses to entities, to pharma companies.